MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/tpm/trusted-platform-module-overview.md

 ## Feature description

-[Trusted Platform Module (TPM)](https://docs.microsoft.com/windows/security/information-protection/tpm/trusted-platform-module-top-node) technology is designed to provide hardware-based, security-related functions.
+[Trusted Platform Module (TPM)](/windows/security/information-protection/tpm/trusted-platform-module-top-node) technology is designed to provide hardware-based, security-related functions.
 A TPM chip is a secure crypto-processor that is designed to carry out cryptographic operations.
-The chip includes multiple physical security mechanisms to make it tamper resistant, and malicious software is unable to tamper with the security functions of the TPM.
+The chip includes multiple physical security mechanisms to make it tamper-resistant, and malicious software is unable to tamper with the security functions of the TPM.
 Some of the key advantages of using TPM technology are that you can:

 - Generate, store, and limit the use of cryptographic keys.